Where is your program located?

 What happens when it rains?

 We embrace the Swedish saying, “There is no bad weather, only bad clothes.”
 Families are asked to prepare their children for rain by providing full waterproof rain gear with warm layers underneath, changes of clothing, and most importantly, a positive outlook about engaging in the elements.
+We are able to provide assistance with children’s rain gear as requested.
 Children often love playing in the rain and mud, but are certainly influenced by any negative perceptions about wet weather.
 As California is prone to drought, we celebrate rain as a gift from nature.
+We provide a large pop-up tent to keep belongings dry, and take shelter.
+In the tent we tell stories, make art, play games, build with blocks, enjoy tea time together, and warm our hands with reusable heat packs.

 What does my child need to bring for the day?